-The project proposal is based on the fact that in the last three decades language description has witnessed a noticeable paradigm shift from researching language as a system, on the level of phonology and (morpho)syntax, to a more empirically-oriented language description which aims to describe workings of language in real life, and is linked to fields such as psychology, neurobiology, artificial intelligence etc. To enable research within the new paradigm, reliable empirical data about different language phenomena are needed which are provided by modern computational or corpus linguistics, using automatic methods to analyse extensive collections of written and spoken language data.
+The project was based on the fact that in the last three decades language description has witnessed a noticeable paradigm shift from researching language as a system, on the level of phonology and (morpho)syntax, to a more empirically-oriented language description, which aims to describe workings of language in real life, and is linked to fields such as psychology, neurobiology, artificial intelligence etc. To enable research within the new paradigm, reliable empirical data about different language phenomena are needed which are provided by modern computational or corpus linguistics, using automatic methods to analyse extensive collections of written and spoken language data.

 The project work plan was divided into several work packages whose titles reveal the types of corpus analyses: Morphology and word formation, Collocations, Multi word expressions, Valency and Formulaic sequences.
 Written language was analysed primarily by using the reference corpus of written standard Slovene Gigafida and by using comparable data from the manually annotated training corpus ssj500k.
 Spoken language was analysed by using the reference corpus of spoken Slovene GOS.
 All extracted data sets, programs and algorithms are published under open access or open source licenses and are structured with the intent to be useful for language technology applications.